jarircse16/Jarir_Personal_WAF_PHP/README.md

 # Jarir_Personal_WAF_PHP
-# A PHP Web Application Firewall
+# A PHP Web Application Firewall.
+# Scroll down to see screenshots.

 # Useage:
 # 1. Copy the all files to the folder where your config.php is in.